Get involved on campus.........JOIN A CLUB!

 Archbishop Mitty High School contains a diverse population of students.
 Many wish to express their individuality and learn about their culture through Mitty’s ethnic clubs.
 In the Italian club, we have the opportunity to delve into the rich Italian culture, both past and present.
 Club members will be participating in such activities as Italian Festival Day, Cannoli Workshop, Italian Dinner Night, Bocce Ball, Italian Movie Night, volunteering at Unico Crab Feed, music, and more.

-Moderator: Mrs. Tara Walker
+Moderator: Mrs. Christina McDougall